ZhaoyuanLiu23/Polish-Language-Dataset-Collection/README.md

 *(Please download the `Polish-Language-Dataset-Collection.csv` file to view the complete list of datasets.)*

-## Notes
+## Important Notes
+### URL Validity

-- **URL Validity**: "Verified Dataset URL" is updated quarterly; if a link is invalid, check "Dataset URL from Citing/Cited Papers" for alternative access paths.
+- "Verified Dataset URL" is updated quarterly to ensure accessibility.
+- If a verified link is invalid, check the "Dataset URL from Citing/Cited Papers" field for alternative access paths (e.g., archived versions or paper-referenced links).

+### Encoding Requirement
-- **Encoding Requirement**: The CSV file uses UTF-8 encoding to ensure correct display of Polish special characters (ą, ć, ę, ł, ń, ó, ś, ź, ż).
+The CSV file uses **UTF-8 encoding** to ensure correct display of Polish special characters (ą, ć, ę, ł, ń, ó, ś, ź, ż).
+Always open the file with UTF-8 encoding to avoid garbled text.

+### Usage Compliance
+This repository only provides metadata and links to external datasets.
+When downloading or using the original dataset files:
-- **Usage Compliance**: This metadata collection provides links to external datasets—always comply with the original dataset’s license terms (e.g., non-commercial use restrictions) when downloading and using the actual data.
+- Strictly comply with the license terms specified by the original dataset authors (e.g., non-commercial use restrictions, attribution requirements).
+- Cite the original dataset publications when using the data in research.

+### Manual Verification
-- **Manual Verification**: A small number of entries may require additional manual checks (e.g., archived links); refer to the dataset’s original source for the latest updates.
+A small number of entries may require additional manual verification (e.g., archived links or region-restricted resources).
+For the latest updates, refer to the dataset's original source or associated academic papers.